 - Many lettuces and parsley.

 Bulletin #2752, Extending the Gardening Season includes many tips to help you extend the growing season.

 Q: I have a 3-acre lawn.
-The soil is clay based and apart from this year it is always moist, resulting in a lawn that has to be mowed every three days to keep it under control.
-However, another plant that likes this combination is Glechoma Hederacea.
-I have massive patches of it that has choked out the grass and has become a tiring nuisance.
+The soil is clay-based and apart from this year, it is always moist, resulting in a lawn that has to be mowed every three days to keep it under control.
+However, another plant that likes this combination is Glechoma hederacea.
+I have massive patches of it that have choked out the grass and has become a tiring nuisance.
 I have to constantly weed the edges of our flower gardens to keep it from taking over.
 Do you have any successful ways of eradicating this ‘Creeping Charlie’?

 Q: This is about our high bush blueberries.
 This year’s crop is not as flavorful as in past years and the berries are soft and squishy even before they are ripe.
 We live in New Vineyard in Franklin County.
 Our plants are 25 to 30 years old.
 They have done well in the past, but this year we are losing about half our crop.
 We checked with my wife’s parents, who live in Windham and they are experiencing the same thing.
 Any thoughts?
 We do water them when we haven’t had enough rain.

 A: The cause of your soft squishy fruit may be Blueberry maggots.
 Adult flies lay their eggs under the skin of green and ripe berries.
 The tapered maggots feed on the fruits for about 20 days, causing them to turn soft and mushy.
 The maggots then drop to the ground and the pupae overwinter in the soil and then emerge as small flies the following season.